 Second Eleven Championship

-South Division - Hampshire 2nd XI v Essex 2nd XI
+South Division - Hampshire 2nd XI v Glamorgan 2nd XI

 |- Day and Night - International Matches - Covered by Cricinfo|